rubensworks/PhD-Thesis/content/introduction.md

 #### Catalysts for Human Progress

-Since the dawn of Mankind, biological evolution has shaped us into social animals.
+Since the dawn of mankind, biological evolution has shaped us into social creatures.
 The social capabilities of humans are however *much more evolved* than most other other species.
 For example, [humans are one of the only animals that have clearly visible eye whites](https://pursuit.unimelb.edu.au/articles/why-we-show-the-whites-of-our-eyes).
 This allows people to see what other people are looking at,